ClusterMark: Towards Robust Watermarking for Autoregressive Image Generators with Visual Token Clustering: Evaluation

-The effect of the prefix used when seeding the pseudo-random number generator for computing the green sets can have a significant effect on robustness.
-As shown in \Cref{fig:ablation_tpr}, this effect is especially pronounced for lower numbers of clusters.
-The robustness to some perturbations, like salt-and-pepper noise and blur, is especially prone to this effect.
+\paragraph{Effect of hash prefix.} The prefix $\kappa$ used to seed the pseudo-random number generator for green set generation can have a significant impact on robustness.
+As shown in \Cref{fig:ablation_tpr}, lower cluster counts exhibit this effect more strongly, with noticeably higher variance.

-To investigate this, we examined the distributions of the number of green tokens when attempting to verify watermarks in watermarked and unwatermarked images.
-Ideally, the distribution of green token counts should center around 0.5 (for $\gamma=0.5$) for unwatermarked images.
-However, we observed that for low numbers of clusters, this assumption is not valid.
-An example is shown in \Cref{fig:seed_histogram_combined}, comparing two hash prefixes and showing the histograms of green token counts.
-It can be observed that some prefixes yield clearly separable data, while others lead to significant overlap.

-However, since the service provider has control over the prefix, this variance can be used as an opportunity to improve watermark detection robustness.
-The service provider can run a evaluation over several prefixes, and use the best ones in deployment.
-The prefixes chosen for the main table are determined by averaging all TPR values and choosing the best performing prefix.
+To investigate this, we compare the impact of the two hash prefixes which show the best (${\kappa=5}$) and worst (${\kappa=1}$) empirical performance on the green tokens ratio recovered from 2,000 watermarked and unwatermarked images for an extremely low number of clusters ${k=8}$.
+We use LlamaGen (GPT-B) without the cluster/token-classifier, and set ${\delta=5}$ and ${\gamma=0.25}$.
+Watermarked images are distorted with the strong perturbation set B to increase the overlap of the two distributions.
+This is shown in \Cref{fig:seed_histogram_combined}.
+Ideally, the green token ratio distribution of unwatermarked images should follow a Gaussian centered around ${\gamma=0.25}$.
+While ${\kappa=5}$ closely approximates this, ${\kappa=1}$ exhibits a heavy right tail that ultimately reduces separability.

+This is due to the presence of unwatermarked images with large white areas.
+For some prefixes, green cluster patterns include those transitioning from a flat white area to a nearly identical area (as shown in \cref{fig:seed_histogram_combined} on the right).
+This inflates the green token ratio in unwatermarked images and triggers false positives.
+Lower cluster counts make this behaviour more likely.

+Prefix tuning is an empirical method to prevent such assignments and can be used to optimize performance during deployment; we leave the exploration of potentially better solutions to future work.